HumanDynamics/openbadge-analysis/README.rst

 --------
 * When updating the version, make the change in the master branch (don't forget to git checkout master and git pull)
 * Use bumpversion.
 For example "bumpversion patch" will increase the patch number
-* After updating the version, use "git push --tags"
+* After updating the version, use "git push --tags" and then "git push" (just in case)

 Credits
 ---------